-- iv.
+- ii.
+Interior side yard four (4) feet from the property line. - iii.
+Side yard facing the street 18 inches feet from the property line, provided the carport is attached to or immediately adjacent to the main building. - iv.
 The side of the carport that faces the required rear yard may be permitted to align with the walls of the existing residence, provided the residence is located a minimum of five (5) feet from the rear property line. - v.
-When a carport is detached and located more than 12 inches from the main home it shall not be located in the required front or side-facing-the-street yards. - Carports shall not be permitted to exceed 20 feet in width, 20 feet in length, and an unobstructed view between the grade and the lower ceiling edge of the carport of at least seven (7) feet shall be maintained.
+When a carport is detached and located more than 12 inches from the main home it shall not be located in the required front or side-facing-the-street yards. - Carports shall not be permitted to exceed 20 feet in width, or 20 feet in length.
+An unobstructed view between the grade and the lower ceiling edge of the carport of at least seven (7) feet shall be maintained.
 Only one carport shall be erected within a required yard. - D. Carports constructed prior to the adoption of this section shall be considered as legal nonconforming structures.
 Such nonconforming canopies may be repaired or replaced; however, the degree of their nonconformity shall not be increased thereby. - (2) Solar carports.
 Solar carports shall be subject to the following requirements: - A. Setbacks.
 Minimum setbacks for solar carports shall be as follows: - i.
-Front yard 15 feet from the property line, provided it is attached to or immediately adjacent to the main building. - ii.
+Front yard 15 feet from the property line, provided the solar carport is attached to or immediately adjacent to the main building. - ii.
 Interior side yard four (4) feet from the property line. - iii.
-Side yard facing the street five (5) feet from the property line, provided it is attached to or immediately adjacent to the main building. - iv.
+Side yard facing the street five (5) feet from the property line, provided the solar carport is attached to or immediately adjacent to the main building. - iv.
 The sides of the solar carport that face the required rear yard may be permitted to align with the walls of the existing residence, provided the residence is located a minimum of five (5) feet from the rear property line. - v.
-When a solar carport is detached and located more than 12 inches from the main home it shall not be located in the required front or side-facing-the-street yards. - B. Solar carports shall not be permitted to exceed 20 feet in width, 20 feet in length, and an unobstructed view between the grade and the lower ceiling edge of the carport of at least seven feet shall be maintained. - (g) Driveways.
+When a solar carport is detached and located more than 12 inches from the main home, it shall not be located in the required front or side-facing-the-street yards. - B. Solar carports shall not be permitted to exceed 20 feet in width or 20 feet in length.
+An unobstructed view between the grade and the lower ceiling edge of the carport of at least seven (7) feet shall be maintained. - (g) Driveways.
 Driveways and parking spaces leading into a property located in single-family and townhome districts are subject to the following requirements: - (1) Driveways shall have a minimum setback of four (4) feet from the side property lines.

-- (2) Driveways and parking spaces parallel to the front property line shall have a minimum setback of five (5) feet from the front property line. - (3) Driveways and parking spaces located within the side yard facing the street shall have a minimum setback of five (5) feet to the rear property line. - (4) For lots with a home built after the adoption of this ordinance, driveways and parking areas that are open to the sky within any required yard shall be composed of porous pavement or shall have a High Albedo Surface, as defined in section 114-1 of the City Code. - (5) Driveways and parking areas composed of asphalt that does not have a High Albedo Surface, as defined in section 114-1 of the City Code, shall be prohibited.
+- (2) Driveways and parking spaces parallel to the front property line shall have a minimum setback of five (5) feet from the front property line. - (3) Driveways and parking spaces located within the side yard facing the street shall have a minimum setback of five (5) feet to the rear property line. - (4) For lots with a home built after the adoption of this ordinance, driveways and parking areas that are open to the sky within any required yard shall be composed of porous pavement or shall have a high albedo surface, as defined in section 114-1 of this Code. - (5) Driveways and parking areas composed of asphalt that does not have a high albedo surface, as defined in section 114-1 of this Code, shall be prohibited.

-SECTION 8.
-The City Code of the City of Miami Beach, at Appendix A, entitled "Fee Schedule" is hereby amended as follows:
+SECTION 9.
+The City Code of the City of Miami Beach, at Appendix A, entitled "Fee Schedule," is hereby amended as follows:

-APPENDIX A
+APPENDIX A FEE SCHEDULE

-FEE SCHEDULE
+Section of this Code Description Amount

-Section this Code Laccrintion Subpart B. Land Development Regulations
+Subpart B. Land Development Regulations